Shikaga/story/index.md

 “No choice?” asked Orin.
 “Why wouldn’t he just claim that the money he took from the coffers was stolen by the break in this morning?”
 “Hmm”.
 Yes, that would be the logical choice of action, Emlyn thought.
 By breaking in I gave him the perfect excuse to explain away any money that he may have lifted from the military coffers.
 “I don’t know”
 “Hmmm” Orin said, imitating her contemplative look.
 “Well, why don’t you think about it some more.
 See if you can figure it out”.
 Orin shuffled through the papers on his desk, holding them up, trying to read them in the dim light of the room.
 “Ahhh, here we go”.
 TBC.

-<Great sentences, need to go elsewhere>Those who drink the power of Meranis gain strength and speed.
+Those who drink the power of Meranis gain strength and speed.
 It's said that Meran himself, with the planet at its zenith, lifted a fully manned warship out of the Strait of Kormon and hurled it ten miles.
 While such a story seems unlikely, there is no doubt that the ruined carcass of a centuries old iron ship still lies in the desert an hours ride from Kormon city.
 Emlyn had never thrown a ship, but she had lived most of her life aware of the invisible burn of Meranis on her skin, and its power had saved her life more than once.
 To be away from that shining was to be vulnerable, to be weak.
 Of course, sometimes there was nothing that could be done.
 Once the planet sank below the horizon, only the few who had charged Planet Wells could feel the shine and the power.
-The drinkers of planets further away, Persanis and Orthanis sometimes went mad when their strength disappeared below the horizon, unable to escape the knoweldge that it would not rise again in their lifetimes.<end>
+The drinkers of planets further away, Persanis and Orthanis sometimes went mad when their strength disappeared below the horizon, unable to escape the knoweldge that it would not rise again in their lifetimes.